Football fan ‘consumed’ by gambling thought he was better off dead – inquest

 Mr Long had spent a weekend with his family the weekend before he died, before he travelled to an Airbnb the day he was set to begin a new job.

-His death was recorded as “multiple injuries” by a pathologist, the court heard.
+His death was recorded as “multiple injuries” said to have occurred after a fall from height in East Sussex.

 Mr Long had struggled with depression and anxiety, which the court heard are “common” mental health problems associated with gambling.